 Attribute Meaning Radio Preferred Master SSID The Preferred Master SSID defines the Master SSID to which the Slave device will attempt registration.
-Preferred Master Security Method Open: The Slave device will attempt registration to the Preferred Master SSID with no security mechanism.
-WPA2: The WPA2 mechanism provides AES radio link encryption and Slave network entry authentication.
-When enabled, the Slave must register using the Authentication Pre-shared Key configured on the Master and Slave.
+Preferred Master Security Method Select the type of authentication preferred, whether RADIUS, WPA2, Open or a combination of the three.
 Preferred Master WPA2 Pre-shared Key The Preferred Master WPA2 Pre-shared Key must be configured on the Slave device to match the pre-shared key configured on the Master for registration with WPA2 security.
 Channel Bonding Disabled: The device uses one radio for data transmission.
 Enabled: The device uses two radios for data transmissions.
-Radio 1/2 Scan Channel Bandwidth Configure the channel size used by the radio for RF transmission.
-This value may be configured independently for each configured channel on the Master and Slave.
-Radio 1/2 Frequency Scan List Configure the frequency carrier for RF transmission.
-This list is dynamically adjusted to the regional restrictions based on the setting of
+Radio 1/2 Scan Channel Bandwidth · Radio 1/2 Frequency Scan List